microbiome/microbiome/vignettes/vignette.md

 ## Bistability and tipping elements

-Certain microbial groups exhibit bi-stable abundance distributions [see e.g. @Lahti2014].
-The microbiome package provides tools to [quantify stability and bimodality](http://microbiome.github.io/microbiome/Stability.html) in abundance data.
-Tools are provided also for related visualizations.
+The microbiome package provides tools to [quantify stability and bimodality](http://microbiome.github.io/microbiome/Stability.html) in abundance data, following [@lahti14natcomm].
+Let use Dialister as an example.
+The tipping point is here set manually but it can also be [estimated from the data](http://microbiome.github.io/microbiome/Stability.html).

-Let use Dialister as an example as this has been suggested to exhibit bistable dynamics [@Lahti2014] in healthy western adults.

 ```r